apurvanand29/Diabetes_Data_Cleaning_Viz/README.md

 7. **Handling Duplicate Values**: Identify and remove duplicate rows to avoid redundant data.
 8. **Saving Cleaned Data**: Save the cleaned dataset to a new CSV file for further analysis.

+## Results

+The cleaned dataset is saved as `Cleaned_Diabetes_Data.csv`.
+This dataset is now free from missing values, misspelled words, outliers, and duplicates, making it suitable for further analysis to draw trends and insights about Diabetes.

+## Usage

+To use this cleaned dataset, load the `Cleaned_Diabetes_Data.csv` file into your data analysis or visualization tool of choice.
+The dataset is ready for any statistical analysis, machine learning modeling, or visualization to uncover insights related to Diabetes.